Police bodycams show 'swift' takedown of Nashville shooter

 The friend pleaded: “You have so much more life to live.”

-But Audrey replied: “I know but I don’t want to live.
+But Hale replied: “I know but I don’t want to live.
 I’m so sorry.
 I’m not trying to upset you or get atttention.
 I just need to die.”

-Metro Nashville Police Chief John Drake said Hale self-identified as being transgender although Drake offered no further clarity.
+Metro Nashville Police Chief John Drake said Hale self-identified as being transgender although he has offered no further clarity.

 Chief Drake and other officials repeatedly referred to the suspect with female pronouns.